Calcitonin Side Effects

 Other dosage forms:

-Check with your doctor immediately if any of the following side effects occur while taking calcitonin:Incidence not known
+You should check with your doctor immediately if any of these side effects occur when taking calcitonin:Incidence not known

 - difficulty with breathing

 - muscle aches and pains